zchee/neovim-wiki/Installing.md

 <a name="lua-packages"></a>
 #### Lua packages

 A few lua packages are required for the build process.
-Normally these packages will be installed via [luarocks](http://luarocks.org/)(invoked by cmake automatically), but sometimes this will fail.
+Normally these packages will be installed via [luarocks](http://luarocks.org/) (invoked by cmake automatically), but sometimes this will fail.
 There are two common causes for this:

-- luarocks.org servers are down, in this case luarocks may hang forever with no feedback
+- luarocks servers are down
 - you need to install the 'unzip' command-line utility, if this is the case luarocks will report something like this: `Warning: Failed searching manifest: Failed loading manifest: Failed extracting manifest file`

-For fixing the first error, a luarocks mirror can be used:
+To fix the first error, a luarocks mirror can be used:

 ```sh
 cat >> .deps/usr/etc/luarocks/config-5.1.lua << "EOF"